 What to Know About Hiring Cycles to Ensure a Successful Job Search

 Many factors affect hiring and recruitment.
 Some are internal to an organization, such as organizational culture, or company product releases.
-Some are external to an organization, like economic trends.
+Others are external to an organization, like economic trends.
 Seasonality is definitely important.
 Naturally, industry fluctuations play a big role, too.

 When you look at the larger picture, it’s clear that what influences hiring and recruitment is often cyclical or evolves over time.
 The better you understand these factors, the better you can take advantage of them to set yourself up for a successful career change.

 Obviously, the economy is the paramount influence when it comes to hiring.
 A strong economy means a good job market.
 With the unemployment rate currently at 3.6%, a 50-year low, we are seeing a uniquely advantageous time to be job hunting.
 However, the situation is even more interesting.